sxubi/sxubi.github.io/_posts/2023-07-19-genie_command.md

  4 - Momentum and energy versus multiplicity for a specific final-state particle.
  -------------------------------------------------------------------------
 0
 ```
-#### Multiplicity Histograms

-#### Final-State Nuclei

-#### Momentum/Energy Distributions of a Specific Final-State Particle
+For the outcomes and the histograms, you may refer to my [report](https://sxubi.github.io/UROP2100_XU_Sihong.pdf).

 ### Additional Information
 Due to the limited page, the code of the 3 programs will not be shown here.
-If you are interested, please contact me via my email.
+If you are interested, please visit the [github repo](https://github.com/sxubi/Genie_inform).